 Suppose you discover that you’re spending far too much on cheese.
 You know there’s probably an opportunity to optimize cheese costs, but you need to know more than that.
 Why is this cost soaring?
 Are you ordering too much, and therefore wasting a hefty portion of your cheese?
 Is it a portioning problem?
 You know your POS system – even a highly integrated solution – will give you a detailed view of how much cheese you’re selling, but tell you nothing about costs.
 You need to identify the root of your cheese problem, and to do that you’ll likely have to connect different data points.

-A holistic approach to restaurant management will provide the answers you need.
-A restaurant management software solution that supports this approach will connect the dots between inventory, labor, sales and reporting, and tie them together into a single point of view.
+A holistic approach to operations will provide the answers you need.
+An effective platform that supports this approach will connect the dots between inventory, labor, sales and reporting, and tie them together into a single point of view.

 The back of house is a complex environment, even at smaller restaurants.
 Each component affects the other, and finding the roots of overspending requires some investigation.
 Just when you think you discovered the issue, you may learn that it’s only the result of another problem, and then another one, so relying on single metrics won’t help you get to the source.

 Ultimately, trying to connect the dots on your own is not practicable.
-A software solution designed for any restaurant concept and size that integrates every part of the back of house will arm you with the insights you need to more effectively manage your restaurant.
+A platform solution designed for any food service concept and size that integrates every part of the back of house will arm you with the insights you need to more effectively run your business.
 With one single cost analysis, you will understand where you’re breaking down and losing money and you’ll have a playbook to help you understand what’s really happening in your business today.

-Get a system demonstration.
-Let us show you how the CrunchTime!™ cloud-based back office platform will save 2-5% food and labor costs across all your restaurant locations.
+Discover more.
+Let us show you how the CrunchTime operations platform will save 2-5% food and labor costs across all your locations.